oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 Elements related to overriding WebLogic domain configuration:

 These elements are under `configuration`.
 * `overridesConfigMap`: The name of the config map for optional WebLogic configuration overrides.
+The value should be empty/unset, if the `domainHomeSourceType` is set to `FromModel`.
 * `secrets`: A list of names of the secrets for optional WebLogic configuration overrides or model.

 Elements related to Kubernetes pod and service generation: